-HMRC requires most companies to submit Full IXBRL Company Accounts as part of their CT600 annual return filing.
+HMRC requires most companies to submit Full or statutory IXBRL Company Accounts as part of their Corporation Tax CT600 return.
 The size of your company will dictate which reporting standard you need to use.
 For Micro sized companies the reporting standard is FRS 105.
-In this article we guide you through the information you need to include to comply with this FRS 105 to meet HMRC's requirements for Corporation Tax filing.
+In this article we guide you through the information you need to include to comply with FRS 105 to meet HMRC's Accounts requirements for corporation tax filing.

 FRS 105 is a UK accounting standard for micro-entities regime.

-A Micro Company is a Company where two of the following apply:
+A Micro Company is where two of the following apply:

-So a company's turnover could be £5 Million, but if its Assets are less than £312,000, and has 10 or less employees it would still be classed as a Micro and would be eligible to report under the FRS105 reporting standard for supporting Accounts for Corporation Tax filing.IXBRL stands for Inline eXtensible Business Reporting Language.
+So a company's turnover can be £1 Million, but if its Assets are less than £312,000, and has 10 or less employees it would still be classed as a micro and would be eligible to report under the FRS105 reporting standard for supporting Accounts for Corporation Tax filing.IXBRL stands for Inline eXtensible Business Reporting Language.
 These are computer readable tags that we add to the information that you input into your Limited Company Accounts template to comply with HMRC's requirements.

 logon and create a new IXBRL Accounts Filing template, either through QuickStart or by creating a new Micro Company filing (Filings Manager -> New Filing Button).